 Closing the series of blogs on different types of Leaders based on Jungian psychology in casual and fun ways through the language of movies, computer games, and all-things-fun, let me now write about the last leadership style in the DISC spectrum.
-It is the "C" style, usually labelled as the "Conscientiusness" type or the "Cool Blue" (in Insight Discovery framework).
+It is the "C" style, usually labeled as the "Conscientiousness" type or the "Cool Blue" (in Insight Discovery framework).
 In the Avengers movie, it is shown in the Steve Rogers character -- or Captain America (in short: Captain).
-Captains are principles-oriented, consistent and highly-dependable, strategic in nature, stepping forward as leader whenever needed, looking for the most effective way in get things done where short-term gain has to be a stepping stone in a long-term upward stairs, a hardworking leader where completing a difficult and complex project is more satisfying than being on the stage of limelights and award, loves it when they becomes the most-sought expert that makes them admired and respected in their profession.
+Captains are principles-oriented, consistent and highly-dependable, strategic in nature, stepping forward as leaders whenever needed, looking for the most effective way in getting things done where the short-term gain equal to stepping stones in a long-term roadmap, a hardworking leader who enjoys completing difficult and complex project rather than being on the stage of limelights and award, and leader who loves it when they become the most-sought expert that makes them admired and respected in their profession.
 If you adore the "Captain" in the Avengers franchise, you probably also love to be led by a "C" or "Cool Blue" type.

-However, just as the movie unfolds, when ”bad days” came, Captain could also be annoying as they tend to overanalyze, and leave the team procrastinating for a perfect solution.
-They can also be stubborn when their mind and eyes are already stuck on certain principles that can't be violated, despite the situation having changed.
-In the Avengers franchise, it was the unwillingness of the Captain to 'meet in the middle' with a realistic offer from Iron-Man about making Avengers as the global-world order guardian, was the trigger behind the "Civil War" episode.
+However, just as the movie unfolds, when ”bad days” came, Captain could also be annoying as they tend to overanalyze and leave the team procrastinating for a perfect solution.
+They can also be stubborn when their mind and eyes are already stuck on certain principles that can't be violated, despite the situation has changed.
+In the Avengers franchise, it was the unwillingness of the Captain to 'meet in the middle' with a realistic offer from Iron-Man about making Avengers as the global-world order guardian, was the trigger behind the "Civil War" episode of the series.
 So, if you think you are a "C" type of a Leader and you want to ensure you are being on the "good days" all the time, here is a simple to-do list to bring the best out of you:

 Be the Lighthouse of the team, and Teach.

-It is often in day-to-day work, a team is drowned into operational matters and hitting roadblocks as this-and-that idea and initiatives doesn't seem to work.
-While it is easy to give up, Captains is usually the first to spot where the issue is, and starts to hypothesize several options to deal with it.
+It is often in day-to-day work, a team is drowned in operational matters and hitting roadblocks as this-and-that idea and initiatives don't seem to work.
+While it is easy to give up, Captains is usually the first to spot where the issue is and starts to hypothesize several options to deal with it.
 You can spot issues and opportunities that others might fail to see.
-Being analytical in nature, your natural talents of loving details, liking numbers, willing to delve in depth into reading materials or chain of emails, make you a "walking dictionary" leader for your team.
-Ensure you run the "open door" policy -- means that be open for anyone to come to you, discuss things, and advise for a decision (note the word: advise).
+Being analytical in nature, your natural talents of loving details, liking numbers, willing to delve in-depth into reading materials or chain of emails, make you a "walking dictionary" leader for your team.
+Ensure you run the "open door" policy -- means that be open for anyone to come to you, discuss things, and advise for a decision (note the word: advice).

-I always recommend Captain leaders to learn coaching skills, as the skills will help them get the best of both worlds: seeing what he/she aspired to see happening, while elevating the capability of his/her team member in the process of doing so.
-As most "C" leaders are also a technical expert in their field, do create a structured curriculum and program where it forces you and the team to learn together; it sounds cliche, but the best teacher for the team members remains to be their Leaders.
-Leaders-as-teachers program has always been a key success of capability-building in many organisations: I have seen it tested in the last 15 years of my HR career.
+I always recommend Captain leaders to learn coaching skills, as the skills will help them get the best of both worlds: seeing what he/she aspired to see happening while elevating the capability of his/her team member in the process of doing so.
+As most "C" leaders are also technical experts in their field, do create a structured curriculum and program where it forces you and the team to learn together; it sounds cliche, but the best teacher for the team members remains to be their Leaders.
+The Leaders-as-teachers program has always been a key success of capability-building in many organizations: I have seen it tested in the last 15 years of my HR career.
 And as a "C" leader, it is a big loss if you don't spearhead this yourself.
-In my experience, investing at least 1-2 hours of your time every month sharing knowledge will bring you 10x ROI; because that 1% monthly time investment (out of 160-work hours per month) will increase your team's capability which helps them delivering an extra +10% (or even more) in terms of quality of their work, especially when you have a relatively young/junior team.
-Leader-as-teacher, on the other hand, also creates an additional positive effect of role-modelling; which positively improves team's retention.
+In my experience, investing at least 1-2 hours of your time every month sharing knowledge will bring you 10x ROI; because that 1% monthly time investment (out of 160-work hours per month) will increase your team's capability which helps them deliver an extra +10% (or even more) in terms of quality of their work, especially when you have a relatively young/junior team.
+Leader-as-teacher, on the other hand, also creates an additional positive effect of role-modeling; which positively improves team engagement and retention.